AdaCore/training_material/courses/rust_essentials/150_borrowing/01_shared.rst

 - Multiple references (:rust:`&T`) can read the data simultaneously
 - A single reference (:rust:`&mut T`) can change the data
-  - Provided readers are gone
+  - Provided "readers" are gone

 .. code:: rust